Omaima-Ameen/rendering-pipeline/README.md

 --------------------

-See, Whenever something changes on a web page like JavaScript updating text, CSS changing colors, or an image loading—the browser has to **turn code into pixels on your screen**.
+See, Whenever something changes on a web page like JavaScript updating text, CSS changing colors, or an image loading, the browser has to **turn code into pixels on your screen**.

 That whole process is called the **rendering pipeline** , that's it !!